learnk8s/learnk8s.io/src/smallOrLargeNodes/content.md

 #### Less management overhead

-Simply said, having to manage a small number of machines is less labourious than having to manage a large number of machines.
+Simply said, having to manage a small number of machines is less laborious than having to manage a large number of machines.

 Updates and patches can be applied more quickly, the machines can be kept in sync more easily.